 What I found is great innovators are able to outperform others not because they have a one superior strategy, but because of the way that they match solutions to problems.
 This research led to my upcoming book, Mapping Innovation.

 If you would like to learn how you can put the insights gleaned from the world’s most effective innovators to work for your business, feel free to contact me at hire (at) digitaltonto (dot) com

 Popular speaking topics include:

 – How To Create A Movement Within Your Organization

 – Why Content Marketing Is Broken And How To Fix It (5 Content Myths)

-To start a conversation about how I can help your business, send an e-mail to hire (at) digitaltonto (dot) com
+To book me for your next event, send an e-mail to hire (at) digitaltonto (dot) com

 What people are saying about Greg Satell…

 Greg is a superb blend of integrity, creativity and professionalism.
 Insightful, responsive and diligent, he always makes sure he gets the facts straight.
 In my field, where life and death hang in the balance, that’s really important and I appreciate it immensely.

 “For every decent source of real insight into the ways of the web there are a thousand pretenders.
 Digital Tonto is one of the rare few with a bit of substance in all that ether.
 More than the digispeak, Greg knows his stuff from first hand, upstream business experience.
 For me that’s key.
 Precedence in the cut and thrust of sales and marketing offline – because the online stuff is still a great idea waiting for long-term substantiation.
 We know full well it’s taken off – we just don’t really understand the mathematics of sustained flight – or how to steer the ship.
 Greg Satell points the way.”